 The O-L district primarily permits single family dwellings (site-built and manufactured) and/or agricultural uses.
-Those uses would be compatible with the existing neighborhood character, which includes a pattern of residential development which is mostly appropriate for and legally permitted in the O-L district.
-The area also contains a few shops for storage and keeping equipment as well as large portions of undeveloped tracts.
+Development on Crooked R Lane and adjacent Robert Street contains a mix of both site-built and manufactured homes, and the existing pattern of residential development is mostly appropriate for and legally permitted in the O-L district.
 Additional impact to public facilities is not expected.
-The development permitted in the O-L district, which also includes single-family dwellings, requires larger minimum lot sizes resulting in a reduced development density compared to that of the existing R-1A zoning.
+The development permitted in the O-L district requires larger minimum lot sizes resulting in a reduced development density compared to that of the existing R-1A zoning.
 The request meets the third guideline.